Understanding task resource metrics

 _images/report-resource-memory-vmem.png

-However, the Physical (RAM) tab shows that only the bar process uses ~1 GiB of RAM while foo process uses ~0 GiB:
+However, the Physical (RAM) tab shows that bar uses ~1 GiB of RAM while foo uses ~0 GiB of RAM:

 _images/report-resource-memory-ram.png